mcsimw/genesis-nix/README.md

 ## Formatting & Linting

-You can enable built-in formatting tools via **treefmt** without explicitly adding it to your flake inputs by including `inputs.nix-genesis.fmt` in your imports.
+You can enable built-in formatting tools via **treefmt** without explicitly adding treefmt-nix to your flake inputs and then adding their module by including `inputs.nix-genesis.fmt` in your imports (done via alias as well 🥲.
 Many formatter are available, here are a few you will likely want to use:

 - `nixfmt` (for formatting Nix code)
 - `deadnix` (for removing unused code)